Total outstanding receivables at period end.

 Accuracy and Disclaimer

-DSO calculations depend on the accuracy of your accounts receivable and revenue data.
-Industry benchmarks vary widely.
-This calculator is for educational and analytical purposes.
-Consult your accountant or controller for interpretation specific to your business.
+DSO calculations depend on the accuracy of your accounts receivable balance and credit sales data.
+Seasonal fluctuations, large one-time invoices, and cash versus credit sales mix can affect the results.
+Industry benchmarks are general estimates and vary significantly by company size, customer mix, and payment terms.
+This calculator is for analytical and planning purposes.
+Consult your controller or CFO for collections strategy decisions.

 Conclusion